pixelartexchange/artbase/artbase/README.md

-### Download all referenced images in the meta data file
+### Download all referenced images in the token meta data file

 Let's try: